JupiterOne/sdk/docs/development.md

 #### `getStepStartStates`

-The `getStepStartStates` is an optional function that can be provided for determining if a certain phase or step should be run or not.
+The `getStepStartStates` is an optional function that can be provided for determining if a certain step should be run or not.

-#### `integrationStepPhases`
+#### `integrationSteps`

-The `integrationStepPhases` field is used to define how an integration collects data.
-It is expected that an array of phases that contain "steps" to perform the collection of data needs to be passed in.
-Phases are run in sequence and steps are run in parallel.
-This allows for data from a previous phase to be referenced in a later stage.
+The `integrationSteps` field is used to define how an integration collects data.
+It is expected that an array of "steps" to perform the collection of data needs to be passed in.

-A `phase` must contain an `id`, `name`, and array of `steps` to perform.

 A `step` must contain an `id`, `name`, list of `types` that the step expects to generate and an `executionHandler` function that performs the data collection